 While your role (and daily activities) have completely changed as a sales manager, it’s also easy to default to going about your day with the same routine as when you were still an individual contributor.

 By taking a step back at the beginning of each week to thoughtfully plan out your schedule, account for enough time to interact with your team members, and block out the space you need to work on other key activities like forecasting, planning, experimenting and training, you’ll get a major jumpstart on being organized for the week ahead.

 Start thinking carefully about how you’ll have to prioritize tasks as a sales manager.

-If your reps aren’t organized and staying on-task, you can’t expect them to always perform at peak capacity and hit their numbers (tools like Close can help with that).
+If your reps aren’t organized and staying on-task, you can’t expect them to always perform at peak capacity and hit their numbers (sales management tools like Close can help with that).
 If you’re not organized, can you really expect your reps to be?

 Part of being an effective sales manager—and leader—is showcasing your values and clearly articulating your priorities to your team members.
 Share exactly what’s expected of them, how you’ll be measuring their performance, and rewarding them.

 Equally important is establishing how you want your team to work.
 Don’t assume everything will just fall into place and you’ll magically hit your targets.
 Going back to communication here—take the time to explain in detail how you want your team to work.
 Set the right expectations and enforce your sales process.

 Becoming more organized at work starts with your physical space.
 Keep your desk area uncluttered, have everything you need within reach, maintain control of your email inbox, start your day with a list of your top priorities, and try to avoid the mania of multitasking.

 7. Forecasting sales results (within a reasonable margin of error)